Diseases & Conditions : Normal Newborn

 Plantar creases.
-These creases on the soles of the feet range from absent to covering the entire foot, depending on the maturity.
+These are the creases on the soles of the feet.
+They range from absent to covering the entire foot.

 Breast.
-The thickness and size of breast tissue and areola (the darkened ring around each nipple) are assessed.
+The thickness and size of the breast tissue and the areola (the darkened area around each nipple) are assessed.

 Eyes and ears.
-Whether or not eyes are fused or open, and the amount of cartilage and stiffness of the ear tissue are noted.
+Eyelids are checked to see if they are open or fused shut (more likely in a premature baby).
+The amount of cartilage and stiffness of the ear tissue are also noted.

-Genitals, male.
-The presence of testes and appearance of scrotum, from smooth to wrinkled, are assessed.
+Male genitals.
+The presence of testes and the look of the scrotum, from smooth to wrinkled, is verified.

-Genitals, female.
-The appearance and size of the clitoris and the labia are assessed.
+Female genitals.
+The appearance and size of the clitoris and the labia are noted.

 How is neuromuscular maturity assessed?